sodgeit/CMake-SBOM-Builder/readme.md

   - Generator expressions are supported.
 - `LICENSE`: License of the file.
   - Optionally, add `COMMENT` to record any additional information that went in to arriving at the concluded license.
+- `RELATIONSHIP`:
+  - Defaults to `${Project} CONTAINS <filename|path|target>`
+  - Use this argument to override the default relationship.
+See [SPDX clause 11](https://spdx.github.io/spdx-spec/v2.3/relationships-between-SPDX-elements/) for more information.
+- `COPYRIGHT`:
+  - Defaults to NOASSERTION.

 ### `sbom_add_package`